JBNCK/fp3_debloater/README.md

 Instructions for MacOS/Windows (If you are on MacOS also read 'Running the script (Linux/Unix/MacOS!)' below:
 ```
 MacOS:
-download it from the android developers website and but the files in the extracted folder.
+download 'Platform tools' from the android developers website and but the files in the extracted folder.
 In debloat.sh replace every 'sudo adb' with './adb' (without the quotes' and remove the #!/bin/bash.
 I am not sure how to run shell scripts though.
 I would assume it is the same way as listed below but if it doesnt work, google it.

 Windows:
-download it from the android developers website and but the files in the extracted folder.
+download 'Platform tools' from the android developers website and but the files in the extracted folder.
 Enable file extensions on the top of the file explorer by pressing 'View >> Enable file extensions' or something similar.
 Replace the .sh extension with a .bat extension.
 Inside the debloat.sh (now debloat.bat) file remove every 'sudo' and remove the #!/bin/bash.
 Run the script by double clicking.
 ```
+Platform tools (Windows/MacOS): https://developer.android.com/studio/releases/platform-tools
 # Running the script (Linux/Unix/MacOS!)
 Extract the release file and open a terminal inside of the extracted folder.
 Then type in these commands:
 ```